 Thonburi United 1 North Bangkok University 1 (Monday 10th January 2022) Thai League 3 Bangkok (att: c200)

-My usual track of bus to Bangkapi, followed by boat down the Saen Saep to Asoke saw me change to the MRT to its terminus stop at Bang Khae.
+My usual track of bus to Bangkapi, followed by boat down the Saen Saep to Asoke, saw me change to the MRT to its terminus stop at Bang Khae.
 My plan from there was to go the rest of the way by bus.

-Fortunately, Google maps sorted me out so I could help the driver on a rather convoluted route down some narrow lanes, this after the first driver had declined the fare.
-I was more than happy to see that there was no admission fee as I headed upstairs into the home fans area of the solitary raised seated grandstand.
+Fortunately, Google Maps sorted me out so I could help the driver on a rather convoluted route down some narrow lanes, this after the first driver had declined the fare.
+I was more than happy to see that there was no admission fee as I headed upstairs into the home fans' area of the solitary raised seated grandstand.

 The surroundings looked most pleasant on this beautiful afternoon.
 The toilets were pristine, but the stadium was lacking in catering facilities.
 The United supporters were friendly, with the louder ultras at the rear drinking beers that they’d brought with them.

 Thonburi’s support wasn’t huge in numbers, but it was loud, proud and passionate.
-Their side produced a half chance that flew across the face of goal before a poor challenge in the box gave the official no alternative but to award a penalty to the visiting ‘Horsemen’.
+Their side produced a half chance that flew across the face of the goal before a poor challenge in the box gave the official no alternative but to award a penalty to the visiting ‘Horsemen’.

-Tumasyan stepped forward with a stuttering run as home keeper Thitikorn Wiyawattana was sent the wrong way to put North Bangkok 1-0 up a minute before the half time break.
+Tumasyan stepped forward with a stuttering run as home keeper Thitikorn Wiyawattana was sent the wrong way to put North Bangkok 1-0 up a minute before the half-time break.
 More challenges were flying in before the teams headed up the tunnel for a rest.

 While they recovered and received their briefings, I headed for a little walk to the nearby convenience store in the corner of the car park to top up on snacks and refreshments.
 I was wishing I had advanced local knowledge and had taken some beers.

-Despite the best efforts of both sides, the game petered out into a draw, which on reflection was probably about the right result.
+Despite the best efforts of both sides, the game petered out into a draw, which, on reflection, was probably about the right result.
 Now it was time for me to put in some exercise of my own to find the best way home.

-The pleasant fella dropped me at Bang Khae MRT station and on this occasion, I used my improving knowledge to take the train all the way to Lad Phrao station where the number 96 bus took some time to get me all the way home.
+The pleasant fella dropped me at Bang Khae MRT station, and on this occasion, I used my improving knowledge to take the train all the way to Lad Phrao station, where the number 96 bus took some time to get me all the way home.
 But time was never going to be an issue.

-A fine day out was completed with a meal and a few drinks at my new favourite local bar where I resolved a slight misunderstanding on my bill from the previous evening.
+A fine day out was completed with a meal and a few drinks at my new favourite local bar, where I resolved a slight misunderstanding on my bill from the previous evening.
 Everything in the world was good!

 Samutsakhon City 1 FC Bangsaotong 0 (Saturday 4th June 2022) Thailand Amateur League Bangkok Perimeter Final (att: c350)